-The mission of the South Central Planning & Development Commission (SCPD) to help member parishes and municipalities plan for the future through performing a variety of services to meet the ever-changing needs and challenges of its member governments.
+The mission of the South Central Planning & Development Commission (SCPD) is to help member parishes and municipalities plan for the future through performing a variety of services to meet the ever-changing needs and challenges of its member governments.
 These services include long-range planning, state and federal liaison, current issues, membership services and services to business and citizens.
-The SCPD administer several federal funds that promote economic development and environment.
+The SCPD administer several federal funds that promote economic development and the environment.

 SCPDC administrates EPA’s funds for the development of environmental assessments of hazardous and petroleum sites the region.
 Assessments of both private and public properties can be funded.
 To receive assistance, local property owners and developers voluntarily enter their sites into the program.

 Wildlife and Fisheries